How to Get Stains Out of Khakis (+ Other Money-Saving Stain Removal Tips)

 5. Grandma’s Secret Spot Remover

-At our local Bed, Bath and Beyond, there is a little bottle called Grandma’s Secret Spot Remover®.
+There is a remover called Grandma’s Secret Spot Remover®.
 It works fabulous.
-I use it on my husband’s collar on work shirts (filthy from farming) and even my Sunday clothes.
+I use it on my husband’s collars of his work shirts (filthy from farming) and even my Sunday clothes.
 You can do a drop or squirt it all over, rub, and then wash.
 It’s great stuff!

 Nancy